StefH/GitHubReleaseNotes/README.md

 - `--version`: Define a custom version name for the latest release instead of the value "next".
 - `--language`: Provide the language (two letter according to [ISO-639-1](https://en.wikipedia.org/wiki/ISO_639-1)) which is used to format the dates.
 If not provided, "en" is used.
 It's also possible to use a value like "system", which takes the current system ui language.
 - `--skip-empty-releases`: Define this optional argument to skip writing releases which have no associated Issues or Pull Requests.
+- `--template`: Provide a custom Handlebars template instead of the default template to generate the Release Notes.

 ## Output
 The generated Release Notes ([Markdown](https://en.wikipedia.org/wiki/Markdown) formatted) will look like: